-Many of us may have used or come across the name bitcoin at one point in our lives.
-It is arguably one of the most famous forms of cryptocurrency going around today and will have a huge impact on the way people transact in the future.
+Many of us may have used or encountered the name Bitcoin at one point in our lives.
+It is arguably one of the most famous forms of cryptocurrency today and will have a huge impact on the way people transact in the future.

-But the real problem of bitcoin and cryptocurrencies is the high volatility.
-As long as these coins will not be stable, we cannot really use them as a medium of exchange.
-Think about it, would you like to get a salary in bitcoin, or pay someone else a salary in bitcoins.
+But the real problem with Bitcoin and cryptocurrencies is their high volatility.
+As long as these coins are not stable, we cannot really use them as a medium of exchange.
+Think about it: Would you like to get a salary in Bitcoin or pay someone else a salary in Bitcoins?

 For that matter, stable coins were created to keep cryptocurrency valuations stable.
 And, the most widely used and popular stable crypto coin is Tether USDT.

 But, there’s a huge controversy about USDT and the company behind the coin – Tether Limited.
-So, let’s have a look at what are the main issues of this coin, and could it be a huge pyramid that will explode at some point?
+So, let’s have a look at the main issues with this coin.
+Could it be a huge pyramid that will explode at some point?

 What is Tether?